hmans/three-elements/site/docs/index.md

 # three-elements

-You're looking at the humbe beginnings of a documentation site for [three-elements](https://github.com/hmans/three-elements), a library providing Web Components Custom Elements for building Three.js applications.
+You're looking at the humble beginnings of a documentation site for [three-elements](https://github.com/hmans/three-elements), a library providing Web Components Custom Elements for building Three.js applications.

-Please bear with me while I fill in the blanks.
+Please bear with me while I fill in the blanks!

 ::: demo